beef empanadas – Makmur Sentosa

 My only grievance with this recipe the way it was printed is that the flavor was a little flat.
 I’ve upped the spices but definitely think that there’s nothing wrong that a couple dashes of your favorite hot sauce can’t fix.
 Or a pinch of cayenne.
 Or a heavier helping of salt and pepper.
 I’ll let you get creative.

-See also Thai Beef and Noodles
+See also Quick and Easy Cupcakes

 Makes a dozen 6-inch empanadas